-There's no doubt about it, TCL’s P-Series was the best value TV of 2017.
+There's no doubt about it: TCL's P-Series was our best value television set of 2017.

-It has its problems, especially when it comes to keeping local zones the evenly lit, but its clarity, color and ability to produce stunning HDR images were second to none in its class - and sometimes even against TVs that cost two to three times as much.
+The set has its problems, sure, especially when it comes to keeping local zones the evenly lit – but the clarity, color and ability of the P-Series to produce stunning HDR images were second to none in its class, and sometimes even against TVs that cost two to three times as much.

-While we still love the P-Series, it's getting a lot harder to find in 2018.
-Some stores still carry it, but most have run out of stock.
-The good news here, however, is that since its release last year, TCL has released two newer models - the TCL 6-Series R617, R615 - that are even better than the P-Series.
-TCL has upped the number of contrast control zones from 72 to 96 on the 55-inch TCL 55R617, and it's improved video delay to only about 17.7ms, making the 6-Series a great TV for gaming.
+There's good news though: TCL has released two newer models – the TCL 6-Series R617 and R615 – that are even better than the P-Series.
+The number of contrast control zones have been upped from 72 to 96 on the 55-inch TCL 55R617, while video delay is down to just 17.7ms, making the 6-Series a great TV for gaming.

-That said, however, if you can find a great deal on the P-Series somewhere out there on the internet, we recommend taking it - this is still a fantastic TV, one year later.
-That said, if you want to see what we thought about the P-Series last year, read on.
+If you can find a great deal on the P-Series somewhere out there on the internet, however, we still recommend taking it – this is still a fantastic TV, even if it did launch back in 2017.
+Read on for our original thoughts on the one year later.
+That said, if you want to see what we thought about the TCL P-Series 55P607 last year, read on.

 (Editor's note: TV names can be a bit confusing.
 The TCL P605 offers the same picture performance as the P607, the only difference between them being the remote that comes with the TV.
 Also, the P605 is available exclusively at Best Buy.)

-If you’re unfamiliar with TCL’s gamut of televisions, the P-Series is approximately the middle-of-the-road model.
-It focuses on picture performance (that’s what the P stands for) but it neither holds rank at the top nor bottom of TCL’s TV echelon.
+If you're unfamiliar with TCL's selection of televisions, the P-Series is approximately the middle-of-the-road model.
+It focuses on picture performance (that's what the P stands for) but it holds rank at neither the top nor the bottom of TCL's TV pile.

 And that's OK.
 As it turns out, the middle is a very good spot to be.

-Speaking of plugs and ports, the 55P607 supports three HDMI 2.0 ports with HDCP 2.2, one with HDMI ARC, one USB 2.0 port, a 3.5mm Headphone Jack and Digital Optical-In, plus an AV In port that takes your standard composite (Red-White-Yellow RCA) input, great for classic gaming or older AV devices.
+Speaking of plugs and ports, the 55P607 supports three HDMI 2.0 ports with HDCP 2.2, one with HDMI ARC, one USB 2.0 port, a 3.5mm headphone Jack and Digital Optical-In, plus an AV In port that takes your standard composite (Red-White-Yellow RCA) input – which is great for classic gaming or older AV devices.

 It's all housed inside a slim(ish) black shell that's somewhere in between the paper-thin OLED screens we’ve seen so much of this year and the older LED LCD screens of yesteryear.
 The bezel is apparent but not distracting, at least to us, but should you want something a bit sleeker there's always the TCL C-Series to consider.